-- e) The following target pest densities in the PMA, measured immediately prior to the breeding season (for bats and birds) and then through the critical stages when young remain in the roost / nest: - i. rat species ≤5% tracking tunnel index, with 10% or more in two consecutive years triggering the need to review the method used; - ii. mustelids no detections; - iii. cats no detections;
+- e) The following target pest densities in the PMA, measured immediately prior to the breeding season (for bats and birds) and then through the critical stages when young remain in the roost / nest: - i. rat species $\leq$ 5% tracking tunnel index; - ii. mustelids no detections; - iii. cats no detections;